I had discovered Jason Secrest's super cool YT channel, but despite trying various techniques i was never able to get something i liked.

 My first attempt was all about rebuilding the sketch with shapes in Inkscape, then applying "comic brushes" with 'Pattern along path', just as i learned from Jason's tutorials.

 But i wasnt satisfied with the outcome.
-With the clean lines and perfect symmetry it had lost all the charme the original drawing had...
+With the perfect symmetry it had lost all the charme the original drawing had...

-My next step was trying to redraw with a graphics tablet (Wacom Intuos).
+My next step was to try and ink with a tablet.
 Took me ages to get a handle with the tablet and i have to say: i cant do it.
 My lines never come out as i want them, so for me this is very different to drawing on paper.

-Plus: Gimp has no working size related pressure sensitivity, Inkscape's Pencil smoothing feature doesnt work well enough and Krita lags on my outdated machine.
+Gimp has no working pressure sensitivity, Inkscape's smoothing feature didnt work too well and Krita lags on my outdated machine.

 I also tried the 'Power Stroke LPE' in Inkscape, which i dont find very practical.
 Its much easier and convenient to apply "brushes".

-The colouring was also done in Inkscape.
-The background texture and halftone glow added in Gimp.
+The colouring was done in Inkscape.
+The background texture and halftone glow in Gimp.

 No comments: